sherifabdlnaby/elastdocker/README.md

 - Configured as Production Single Node Cluster.
 (With a multi-node option for experimenting).
 - Security Enabled (under basic license).
 - SSL Enabled for Transport Layer and Kibana.
-- Use Docker-Compose and `.env` to configure your entire stack.
+- Use Docker-Compose and `.env` to configure your entire stack parameters.
-- Automated Script that initializes and persist Elasticsearch's Keystore and SSL Certifications.
+- Persist Elasticsearch's Keystore and SSL Certifications.
 - Self-Monitoring Metrics Enabled.
 - Prometheus Exporters for Stack Metrics.
 - [ElastAlert](https://github.com/Yelp/elastalert) preconfigured for Alerting.